December 19, 2020

 This decaying but coveted mansion is tucked away in one of Santa Barbara’s most prestigious suburbs.
 Once home to Francesco Franceschi, a renowned 19th-century Italian botanist and horticulturist, the mansion now sits abandoned and unkempt.

 While living at this Santa Barbara estate, Franceschi imported over 900 species of plants.
 This completely transformed the landscape of Southern California, making the park one of the most significant botanical sites in California.
 However, back in 2018, the city council decided to demolish the mansion.
-Do your California national parks road trip right and add this Santa Barbara hidden gem to your bucket list.
+Do your California national parks road trip right and add this Santa Barbara attraction to your bucket list.

-Location: 230 Stearns Wharf, Santa Barbara
+Location: 237 Stearns Wharf, Santa Barbara

 Location: 15 East Anapamu Street, Santa Barbara